17 Best 404 Page Examples to Reclaim Lost Visitors

 Most people know that IMDB is the go-to website for movie news and suggestions.
 So it’s no surprise that their 404 page is film-focused.

 On entering, users are entertained with a customized quote from a popular film.
 In the above example, it’s a well-known quote from Gandalf in The Lord of Rings.

 The film title beneath the 404 message is linked to its respective page, giving people the chance to learn more.
-Alternatively, you can navigate to the homepage to continue browsing.
+Or, you can navigate to the homepage to continue browsing.
 Either way, the users remain on the website.

-Another way to use your 404 page is to showcase your brands’ creativity.
+Another way to use your custom 404 page is to showcase your brands’ creativity.
 That’s what Ueno, a full-service agency, did with this 404 page example.

 You can’t see the full effect in the screenshot above.

 The image is an animation of a hotdog running through strange and surreal scenery.
-What’s more, each time you refresh the page, you’ll see a different message humorously explaining the situation.
+What’s more, each time you refresh the page, you’ll see a different message explaining the situation.